runningbeta/tolars.js/README.md

 - `npm run test:examples` - Test written examples on pure JS for better understanding module usage.
 - `npm run lint` - Run ESlint with airbnb-config
 - `npm run lint:fix` - Run ESlint with airbnb-config and fix issues
-- `npm run cover` - Get coverage report for your code.
+- `npm run coverage` - Get coverage report for your code.
 - `npm run build` - Babel will transpile ES6 => ES5 and minify the code.
 - `npm run prepublish` - Hook for npm.
 Do all the checks before publishing your module.